Stories

 Finally, I told the S-4 LT to either take it back or find us something to detonate it.
 If he didn't, I told him I would take it across Gruber Road, back to Battalion HQ and put it all on the Battalion Commander's desk.
 I was bluffing, but he left and showed up at the drop about two hours later with two electrical blasting caps, two rolls of commo wire, and an electrical firing device.

 Awesome!
 Fifty Pounds of C-4 and two blasting caps.
-I think it was my idea to stack it all up under the Piper Cub, double-prime it, roll the wire out as far as it would go, dig in, and then hunker down and blow it.
+I think it was my idea to stack it all under the Piper Cub, double-prime it, roll the wire out as far as it would go, dig in, and then hunker down and blow it.
 What else could we do?

 And that is what we did.
 The roar and the shockwave were overwhelming.
 I'm pretty sure we shook every house in Raeford, probably broke some windows and a lot of china, knocked family photos off of walls, and lit up the night sky for miles.
-When we went forward to inspect, there was hardly any crater, only a small indention in the ground, but a thirty-foot circke was devoit of all trees, pine straw, and scrub oak.
+When we went forward to inspect, there was hardly any crater, only a small indention in the ground, but a thirty-foot circle was devoid of all trees, pine straw, and scrub oak.
 The piper cub was gone.
 About fifty meters from ground zero, we found one of the wheel struts but nothing else.

 Since it wasn't a normal range, Range Control didn't require an inspection.
-We waited awhile for a few artillery rounds from other units explode, reported all charges "exploded," and closed the Range.
+We waited awhile for a few artillery rounds from other units to explode, reported all charges "exploded," and closed the Range.
 We left, secured our PZ, and flew out at first light.

 As far as I know, Range Control was clueless.

 Years later, when I was the Scout Platoon Leader, I found an old F-86 on the ground at Camp MacKall, on the West side of the airfield.
 I planned another mission for the platoon, but this time with mock demolitions.
-Battalion scrubbed this mission for an Emergency Deployment Readiness Exercise.
+The battalion scrubbed this mission for an Emergency Deployment Readiness Exercise.

 Though I would love to do the mission as designed, I never want to explode fifty pounds of C-4 all at once again.